DevExpress/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/10 Item Options.md

         });
     });

-With Angular, Vue or React, bind the option to change to a component or element property.
+With Angular, Vue, or React, bind the option that should be changed to a component property.

 ---